The GnuCash Preferences window allows you to customize your

 GnuCash to show more information about the online

-The Printing tab allows you to set some options that affect the printing on paper of checks.
+The Printing tab allows you to set some options that affect the printing of checks on paper.

 the system color theme will be applied to register windows.
 Otherwise